Bernie Lilavois

-Bernie Lilavois (born August 31, 1970 in Far Rockaway, New York) is an American soccer forward who played two seasons in the American Professional Soccer League, one in the USISL, one in the USL A-League, four in the Continental Indoor Soccer League, six in the National Professional Soccer League, and four in the Major Indoor Soccer League.
+Bernie Lilavois (born August 31, 1970, in Far Rockaway, New York) is an American soccer forward who played two seasons in the American Professional Soccer League, one in the USISL, one in the USL A-League, four in the Continental Indoor Soccer League, six in the National Professional Soccer League, and four in the Major Indoor Soccer League.
 He was the head coach of the Stockton Cougars in the Professional Arena Soccer League and the head coach of the US National Arena Soccer Team.
 He is currently the head coach and a managing partner for the Ontario Fury.
+In 2024 Lilavois became the MLIS commissioner.

 Player

 Youth

 Lilavois grew up in Buena Park, California.
 He attended La Salle High School in Pasadena, California where he holds the school's record for goal scoring.
 He is a member of the La Salle Hall of Fame.
 Lilavois then attended Cal State Northridge, playing on the men's soccer team in 1988.
 That year, Northridge finished runner up to Florida Tech in the NCAA Division II championship game.